eibenp/homebridge-gree-airconditioner/README.md

 ## Supported devices

 * GREE Air Conditioners with WiFi support
-* May work with other GREE compatible AC units
+* May work with other GREE compatible AC units (e.g. Sinclair)
+    * Successfully tested with Sinclair SIH-13BITW
 > _*** Not all GREE devices are supported ***_
 >
 > There are some newer GREE devices which use a different network protocol.
 They are not supported.
 Currently only GREE Wifi Modules are known in this problem but other devices may be affected also.
 Known unsupported devices: